USMC Enlisted Promotions Made Simple

 There are only minimum Time-in-Grade (TIG) requirements for meritorious promotions.
 They are the following

 - Private First Class (E-2) - No TIS requirements necessary

 - Lance Corporal (E-3) - No TIS requirements necessary

 - Corporal (E-4) - 6 months TIS** Sergeant (E-5) - 18 months TIS

 - Staff Sergeant (E-6) - 4 years TIS

 - Gunnery Sergeant (E-7) - 6 Years TIS** Master Sergeant (E-8) - 8 years TIS

 Meritorious promotions are not used as rewards or when a personal commendation/award is appropriate.
 A meritorious promotion is based entirely on the Marine’s demonstrated capability to discharge the responsibilities and duties of the higher grade in a satisfactory manner.

 Commanding generals may award combat meritorious promotions to Private First Class (E-2) through Sergeant (E-5) in numbers that do not exceed the quarterly meritorious promotion allocations established by the Marine Corps Commandant's Office.

 In the cases of Sergeants (E-5) and Staff Sergeants (E-6), commanding generals make recommendations to the Commandant's office who approve or disapprove the recommendations for combat meritorious promotion based on meritorious action and performance in combat or performance under combat conditions.
-Determination of eligibility for promotion will be based on the command’s recommendation, combat performance, and past military record.

 So, how long does it take to get promoted in the Marine Corps?
 Remember, it's dependent on the particular MOS (job) and how many vacancies there are in that job.
 On average, however, one can expect to be promoted with the following time-in-service: